 - Climbing Shops.
-Joe Brown’s has three shops, two in Llanberis (only one is climbing) and one in Capel Curig.
+Joe Brown’s has two shops, one in Llanberis and one in Capel Curig.
 V12 is also on the High Street in Llanberis and all are very good.
 You’ve also got a couple in Betws y Coed, like Cotswold Rock Bottom, but don’t let it’s reputation get the better of you: it’s not as good as it used to be.

-- Accomodation – Campites. i could write a website on this alone so i’m just gonna highlight three: there is one in Llanberis, up the road from Joe Brown’s Corner Shop by the Youth Hostel.
-There is one in Capel Curig proper called Dolgam, on the A5 towards Betws y Coed, walking distance to my preferred watering hole, the Tyn y Coed.
+- Accomodation – Campites. i could write a website on this alone so i’m just gonna highlight three: there is one in Llanberis, up the road from the Outdoor Shop by the Youth Hostel.
+There is one in Capel Curig proper called Dolgam, on the A5 towards Betws y Coed, walking distance to the Tyn y Coed pub.
 The last is in the Ogwen valley, called Gwern Gof Isaf or Willy’s Barn.
 All are simple but good and cheap.

 - Accomodation – Bunkhouses.
 Again, here’s three: Pete’s Eats in Llanberis has a bunkhouse above which is reasonably priced.
 Willy’s Barn has one too, which is good and handy for the Ogwen valley and again, very reasonably priced.
 There is also a place called Jesse James bunkhouse near Penisarwaun but i’ve never stayed there.
 There are also countless B&Bs, hotels and others around.

 - Cafes and Bars.
 And again, here’s three of each: the Heights in Llanberis serves most of your local climbers, the Gallt y Glyn does a free pint with every pizza ordered, and as mentioned, the Tyn y Coed is a fantastic pub in Capel Curig.
-Cafes would be Pete’s Eats, (i hear a lot of people moaning but that might be it’s impossibly good reputation), Pinnacle Cafe (recently renovated) and the Caban in Brynrefail.
+Cafes would be Pete’s Eats, (i hear a lot of people moaning but that might be it’s impossibly good reputation), the Siabod Cafe in Capel Curig and the Caban in Brynrefail.
 Lynne’s Cafe is also superb in Beddgelert, down by the river.